jplsek/Chattr-CodeDay/README.md

 * There are a lot of bugs right now, as most of the features were rushed together in the last few hours of CodeDay.

-* Bugs: Users sometimes don't get removed when disconnecting, user list gets messy when changing groups/ just doesn't work how it should, "add > add group > add > cancel button doesn't pop up"
+* Bugs: Users sometimes don't get removed when disconnecting, user list gets messy when changing groups/ just doesn't work how it should.

 ### Features that NEED to be added